Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 It is also possible to perform actions partially or entirely at client-side.
 To implement this, one should define ``perform_NAME()`` method of ``App.ko.GridActions`` derived class.
-It's used to display client-side BootstrapDialogs via `App.ActionTemplateDialog`_ -derived instances with underscore.js / knockout.js templates bound to current ``App.ko.Grid`` derived instance::
+It's used to display client-side BootstrapDialogs via `ActionTemplateDialog`_ -derived instances with underscore.js / knockout.js templates bound to current ``App.ko.Grid`` derived instance::

     App.MemberGridActions = function(options) {